Sharif-University-ESRLab/project-team-2/Code/app/README.md

 eas build -p android --profile preview
 ```

-A URL will then be shown which directs you to your Expo dashboard from which you can observe the process.
+A URL will then be shown, which directs you to your Expo dashboard from which you can observe the process.
 Upon completion, you can directly download and install the `.apk` file on your device.

 More instructions can be found [here](https://docs.expo.dev/build-reference/apk/).